bgord/knowledge/roadmap.md

 - ~~How to access DOM refs by `useRef`?~~

 ## TypeScript (4/20)
-- What's an `unknown` type?
-How is this different from `any`?
+- How to create an `Omit` function?
+- Default types for generics.
+- How to use NotNullable?
+- What is 'never' in TS?
+- How to get keys of interface/type?

 - What's a discriminated union?
 - How to deal with mutually exclusive types in intersections?
-- Default types for generics.
 - Function type overloads.
-- What's a synthetic import?
-- How to get keys of interface/type?
 - How to type React input focus events?
 - How to type React select/checkbox events?
 - How to use Exclude?
 - How to use `readonly` and `const` keywords?
-- What is 'never' in TS?
 - How TS works for spread/rest operator?
-- How to use NotNullable?
+- What's an `unknown` type?
+How is this different from `any`?
 - What is `d.ts` file for?
 - How to add types for a library?
+- What's a synthetic import?
 - ~~What's an exclamation mark for?~~
 - ~~A types for a value that is null or a number?~~
 - ~~How to get a function return type?~~
 - ~~How to use Pick?~~

+## GraphQL (0/8)
+- Which packages should be used to setup a basic GraphQL server for Node.js?
+- How to serve a basic array?
+- What's `Query`?
+- What's `Mutation`?
+- What are the available types for the queries?
+- How to write resolvers?
+- How to setup a GraphQL playground?
+- How to query GraphQL on the front end?

 ## CSS (4/19)
+- What is `minmax` function in CSS Grid?
+- In depth relative vs absolute comparison.

 - How does @font-face work?
 - What's a specificity and how to count it?
 - What does \# mean in the SCSS?
 - What is a mixin and function in SCSS?
 - How to write a conditional in SCSS?
 - How to write a loop in SCSS?
-- In depth relative vs absolute comparison.
 - In depth sticky vs fixed comparison.
 - What are typography best practices?
 - What is `inline-flex` useful for?
 - What is `inline-grid` useful for?
-- What is `minmax` function in CSS Grid?
 - When do `basis, shrinking, and growing` apply?
 What are the possible values?
 - What is `flex/flex-flow`?
 - What does `max/min-content` mean in `gtc`?